ISAITB/docs-itb-ta/source/sessionDashboard/index.rst

 Finally, the presented completed sessions can be exported in CSV format by clicking the **Export CSV** button in the table header (see :ref:`monitor_test_sessions__export`).

 .. note::
-    **Deleting obsolete tests from the session dashboard:** As test bed administrator if you select to delete the obsolete tests you will be doing so for the entire test bed.
+    **Deleting obsolete tests from the session dashboard:** As Test Bed administrator if you select to delete the obsolete tests you will be doing so for the entire Test Bed.
     If you want to target a specific community you could login as a community administrator to do the purge.

 .. _session_dashboard__filters: